DavidBruant/writings/_posts/honesty-axiom.md

 Honesty as an [axiom](https://en.wikipedia.org/wiki/Axiom)

-Honesty means always telling what is known to be true
+Honesty means always telling what is known to be true or acting according to what was communicated

 In case of doubt or not knowing, honesty requires to share the doubt or what is not known